-Rules for Dog Owners
+Rules for dog owners when walking their dogs

+- O When stepping out to walk your dog, have your dog relieve itself at home before going out. - Take a bag with you to collect your dog's waste (to take home and dispose of at home) and some water to clean the area. - When walking outside, be sure to put your dog on a leash.

+• Things to keep in mind when acquiring a pet

-- When stepping out to walk your dog, have your dog relieve itself at home before going out. - O Take a bag with you to collect your dog's waste (to take home and dispose of at home) and some water to clean the area. - When walking outside, be sure to put your dog on - O Be sure to attach the dog tag and proof-of-rabies-vaccination tag on your dog's collar. - O It is a good idea to choose the number, type and size, considering possible changes, such as your age and number of family members. - O Always bear in mind the importance of taking care of your pet throughout its lifetime, with all family members included. - O If you have a pet cat, be sure to neuter/sterilize it, display identification on a collar, etc. and keep your pet indoors. - O In Shinjuku City, you can take your pet (such as a dog, cat, small bird, or small rodents/hamsters) to an evacuation site during a disaster.
-You should train your pet to behave to handle such situations and prepare meals and equipment (such as toilets) for him/her for evacuation use in advance.
+- It is a good idea to choose the number, type and size, considering possible changes, such as your age and number of family members. - O Please take good care of your pet throughout its lifetime. - If you have a pet cat, be sure to neuter/sterilize it, display identification on a collar, etc. and keep your pet indoors.

+How to protect your pet when a disaster occurs

+- O Train your pet regularly and stockpile pet emergency supplies such as food and toiletry items. - If it is difficult to shelter at home after a disaster, go to an evacuation site.
+In Shinjuku City, pets (dogs, cats, small birds, small rodents, etc.) can evacuate with their owners.